 Indeed, the political, social and economic structures that dominate most of the world are deeply influencing why women are seeking relationships based on wealth rather than based on love.
 It also can be said these factors are influencing men to view women as objects that can be essentially “used” for sexual purposes only.
 Let’s face it, the new modern world worships money and its becoming increasingly patriarchal.
 Women as sex objects and sex vixens become subordinates to male power.
 I used to feel that being a prostitute and having my own money made me powerful, but then I realized that state power has made no status or space for ‘pleasure’ women like myself.
 At the end of the day, our money doesn’t change the fact we are still socially condemned.

 It is not only the West where this is happening.
 Middle-class girls of semi-industrialized countries are seeking rich, elite men to finance their materialistic dreams.
 I have even read about Khaleeji women who give up their bodies (of course, not their virginity) to desperate Saudi men under the circumstance he ‘spoils’ them with an expensive handbag or shoes.
 These women are not to blame.
-It’s the influence of Western Liberalism that is worrisome.
+It’s the influence of Western Liberal societal values that are worrisome.
 I do not believe prostitutes should be condemned or considered inferior just because they sell their bodies, but something is terribly wrong when women are doing it for overly-inflated designer handbags and silicone breasts.
 I almost got consumed by this poison myself, and I don’t agree with my past shallowness at all.
 The sad part is: this material-consumer culture still consumes me and I feel tremendous pressure.
 I once, unfortunately, internalized the idea that worth was based on superficial things (my body).
 How do I ‘unlearn’ 20-some years of being valued for what on the outside?
 It’s not easy.
 It’s not easy at all….especially in a society that places emphasis on the exterior.
 But now, I see the ugliness in shallowness.
 Now, I try to focus on the esoteric qualities of life.